jdavidaguil/life-sim/FINDINGS.md

 ### Falsifiable statement

-*Increasing perception richness increases the number of viable behavioral strategies the population explores, not the fitness of the best strategy.*
+*Increasing perception richness increases the number of viable behavioral strategies the population explores.
+The fitness ceiling rises only when the genome has sufficient expressive power to encode conditional responses to the richer inputs.*

 ---